THE BEST SPA TOWNS IN THE UK

 To celebrate National Spa Week (September 10-17) we’ve put together a guide to the best UK spa towns to visit if you want to escape London.

-We’ve got a guide to our favourite spas in London here but sometimes you really want to get away and all of these venues are easily accessible from London meaning you can use the commute (ideally by train – driving will probably make you feel even more stressed) to really unwind.
+We’ve got a guide to the best spas in London but sometimes you really want to get away (day trip anyone?) and all of these venues are easily accessible from London meaning you can use the commute (ideally by train – driving will probably make you feel even more stressed) to really unwind.

 Royal Leamington Spa, in the centre of Warwickshire, was one of the 19th-century’s go-to spa towns thanks to its natural spa springs.